Minutes of Stuart

 It was voted unanimously to donate $100 to the Calhoun County Environmental Day Camp.
 The mission of the environmental Camp is to enrich each child’s summer by exploring our natural world.
 Children gain hands-on experience while connecting to the environment.

-ROAD CLEANUP
+ROAD AND PARK CLEANUP

-The Road Cleanups will be April 17 and October 23 in 2010.
-Meet on 18-1/2 Mile Road at 9:00 a.m.
-Contact Jim Frohm 269-781-4871 or Marcine McCarthy 269-789-1004 for more information.
+The Road Cleanup will be October 20.
+Meet at the Brooks Nature Area parking lot on 18-1/2 Mile Road at 9:00 a.m.
+Contact Jim Frohm 269-209-4734 or Marcine McCarthy 269-789-1004 for more information.

 FERTILIZERS

 Diane reminded everyone that no one near the lake should ever use fertilizers with Phosphorus.
 She noted that the city of Battle Creek passed an ordinance banning the use of fertilizers containing phosphorus and there is talk of a county-wide ban.
-Stuart Lake does not currently have a serious weed problem but they are noticeably increasing each year.
+Stuart Lake does not currently have a serious algae or weed problem but they are noticeably increasing each year.
 Phosphorus promotes algae and weed growth and removal of invasive weeds is very costly.

 NEW BUSINESS